Josh1951/Josh1951-device-thing/README.md

 The terminal should display the new reading.

-make request to http://localhost:3000/all to get all the readings
+make request to http://localhost:3000/all to get all the readings.

+Put on server when ready swapping out localhost etc. for whatever the server name is.